idolize/redux-requests/README.md

 ## Simple example

-For each request: just specify a function that makes the request (should return a `Promise`), Action objects to dispatch depending on the outcome of the request, and register the `createRequestMiddleware` middleware and the `requestsReducer` reducer as part of your Redux configuration.
+Just specify a function that makes the request (should return a `Promise`), Action objects to dispatch depending on the outcome of the request, and register the `createRequestMiddleware` middleware and the `requestsReducer` reducer as part of your Redux configuration.
+That's it.

 ```js
 import { attemptRequest, requestsReducer, createRequestMiddleware } from 'redux-requests';